cloudflare/cloudflare-docs/content/firewall/known-issues-and-faq/index.md

 ### Do the Challenge actions support content types other than HTML (for example, AJAX or XHR requests)?

-No. The _Legacy CAPTCHA_ and _JS Challenge_ actions only support HTML requests.
+No. The Managed Challenge, Legacy CAPTCHA and JS Challenge actions don't support requests that don't trigger a page refresh.

 Challenges presented to users display an intermediate page where they must prove they are not a bot.
-This concept does not work over XHR or AJAX.
+This concept does not work over XHR or AJAX, such as in Single Page Applications (SPA), as the visitor doesn't trigger a new page load.

-When an XHR or AJAX request triggers one of the _Legacy CAPTCHA_ actions, the resulting request will have the following status code:
+When an XHR or AJAX request triggers a Challenge action, the HTTP response will have a 403 status.

-- HTTP status code 403 for _Legacy CAPTCHA_
-- HTTP status code 503 for _JS Challenge_

-Your application can use these status codes to handle unexpected challenges.
+Your application can use this status codes to handle unexpected challenges, optionally using a [Custom Error Response](https://developers.cloudflare.com/rules/custom-error-responses/) for XHR and AJAX requests instead of a Challenge action.
+The application could capture the custom error response and raise a challenge by, for example, triggering a page refresh.

+Alternatively, for an additional layer of security against Credential Stuffing, consider implementing [Cloudflare Turnstile](https://blog.cloudflare.com/turnstile-private-captcha-alternati`ve/) on the most vulnerable parts of your site, such as login and checkout forms.

 ### Does the 'challengeFailed' action accurately represent challenges that users did not pass?